Retirement Plans - C&T

 Yale University Matching Retirement Plan

 In a 403(b) Defined Contribution Plan, both employer and employee know how much will be contributed to the Plan.
 Local 34 , Local 35, Local 502, C&T non-union and members of the Yale Police Benevolent Association who are regularly scheduled to work at least 20 hours per week in a benefits eligible position are eligible to participate in the plan.
-There are many advantages to participating in the Plan: employee contributions are tax-sheltered from federal and state taxes, earnings are not taxed until withdrawn and there is a loan option available from TIAA-CREF.
+There are many advantages to participating in the Plan: pre-tax employee contributions are tax-sheltered from federal and state taxes, earnings are not taxed until withdrawn.
+Roth 403(b) contributions are taken out of your paycheck after federal and state taxes are taken.

 For employees with at least two years of service at benefit level, a dollar for dollar match of employee contributions will be made up to 2% of the base annual salary.